 Can the pan-tilt-zoom functions be controlled from the app?

-Yes, panning, tilting, and zooming can be performed in the web UI or the UniFi Protect mobile app.
+Yes, panning, tilting, and zooming can be performed on the UniFi Protect web application or the mobile app.
 PTZ controls can be accessed from the camera's live view.

 How do I factory reset the G4 PTZ?

 You can "unmanage" the PTZ from within the Protect application.
 For manual factory reset, use the reset button located next to the PoE port on the interior of the camera.
 To access it, unscrew the top of the PTZ's mount cover, remove the safety screw holding the camera in place to the mount, and then rotate the camera chassis until it detaches from the mount.